ethamb/Osprey/README.md

 If that doesn't work, you can install the extension manually:

-1. Download the latest release from the [Releases section](https://github.com/Foulest/Osprey/releases).
+1. Download the latest release from the [Releases section](https://github.com/Foulest/Osprey/releases) or the [Actions section](https://github.com/Foulest/Osprey/actions/workflows).
-2. If you want a newer build, download the latest artifact from the [Actions section](https://github.com/Foulest/Osprey/actions/workflows).
+2. Extract the ZIP file to a folder on your computer.
-3. Navigate to `chrome://extensions` or `edge://extensions` in your browser.
+3. Navigate to `about://extensions` in your browser.
 4. Enable `Developer mode` and click `Load unpacked`.
 5. Select the downloaded ZIP file and click `Select Folder`.